 Tre Ci Luce Vega Flush Mount or Wall Lamp

-Materials: Brushed and anodized silver coloured aluminium disks.
-Black painted metal (iron and brass).
+Materials: 2 brushed and anodised silver coloured aluminium disks.
+Black painted metal rods and parts (iron and brass).
 Some plastic and metal parts.

 Height: 17 cm / 6.69”